abdielmartins/abdielmartins/README.md

 ## Hey there!
 I'm Abdiel

 * I like to explore new technologies and develop software solutions.\
-* I'm currently studying Software Engineering at Kenzie Academy.\
 * I'm on track for learning more about Back-end, Systems Design, and Cloud Architecture.\
 * Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-* You can shoot me an email at abdielmartins21@gmail.com!
-I'll try to respond as soon as I can.\
-* Please have a look at my [Résumé](https://drive.google.com/file/d/1leuZJ5c5Id2x3dh5PQYDnQLhsQwuBdBQ/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!

 # Tech Stack